Picking a Rendering Mode

 Although most Web authors are familiar with the acronym URL, which stands for uniform resource locator, the term URI isn't as common.
 URI stands for uniform resource identifier.
 The primary difference is that whereas a URL must point to a resource on the Web, a URI does not have this restriction.
 However, URIs must be unique.
 An analogy would be the word "heaven."
 It may or may not have a physical location, but either way it describes a unique concept.

-As you can see in Table 1, some of the DOCTYPEs have URIs and some do not.
-This is not a hard rule: Any DOCTYPE can have a URI or leave it off.
+can have a URI or leave it off.
 Thus, they were included at random in the examples shown in the table.
-As you'll see later, however, the presence or absence of a DOCTYPE URI can affect which rendering mode gets picked.
+As you'll see later, however, the presence or absence of a DOCTYPE

-The mechanism of DOCTYPE switching is, at its core, fairly sensible and straightforward:
+switching is, at its core, fairly sensible and straightforward:

-Although incredibly useful for authors, DOCTYPE switching might have remained no more than a curiosity had it only been implemented in IE5 for the Macintosh.
+switching might have remained no more than a curiosity had it only been implemented in IE5 for the Macintosh.
 Happily, Netscape 6 and Internet Explorer 6 for Windows have since adopted it.
 The door to a standards-compliant Web stands wide open.

-DOCTYPE Switching in Detail
+Switching in Detail

 If you're going to step through a door, it's usually a good idea to know something about what's on the other side.
 It's also a good idea to know how to get through the door in the first place.
-To that end, Table 2 provides a sampling of DOCTYPEs and the effect they'll have in the various Web browsers that recognize DOCTYPE switching at all.
+To that end, Table 2 provides a sampling of DOCTYPE

 And the Other Browsers?